 Several CPT and CDT codes may be reported for conducting “virtual” evaluations and/or treatment advice to your patients.
 Both CPT and CDT have released specific guidelines for the use of these codes.

 Prior to using these codes, it is imperative you refer to your coding books for complete guidance.
-Both the AMA and ADA continue to issue coding guidance for use of telehealth codes, including practice implementation tips, coverage and policy summaries and example coding scenarios.
-The ADA also provides a series of FAQs to better assist with inquiries regarding billing and coding.
+Both the AMA and ADA have issued coding guidance for use of telehealth codes, including practice implementation tips, coverage and policy summaries and example coding scenarios.
 It is important to refer to coding manuals for appropriate use and complete coding guidance.

 It also is important to note that payer coverage and payment criteria may vary.
 While CMS lifted restrictions on the originating site of the telehealth service, some commercial payers may still apply limitations as to the originating site of the telehealth service, so you also will need to review the patient’s benefit language and/or the carrier’s coverage criteria to determine coverage.